Cost of Owning an Australian Cattle Dog

 Veterinary Care Schedule for Australian Cattle Dogs

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Australian Cattle Dog.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings